razaqq/PotatoAlert/README.md

 - Support for all game modes, even clan wars with teams from different servers

 ## Warning

 This tool is by no means meant for stat shaming or being toxic towards other players in general.
 Please behave yourself in chat.
 If you think you cannot follow this simple rule, then you hereby don't have my permission to use this tool.

+## Installing

+### Windows

+Download the [latest Release](https://github.com/razaqq/PotatoAlert/releases/latest), unpack it, start it.

+### Linux

+If you are on Arch Linux, there exists an [AUR package](https://aur.archlinux.org/packages/potatoalert).
+If you are on another distro, you have to compile from source.

 ## Compiling

 ### Windows

 #### Requirements

 - [Qt](https://www.qt.io/) >= 6.6.0
 - [clang](https://clang.llvm.org/) >= 11.0.0 or MSVC
 - [ninja](https://ninja-build.org/) >= 1.10.2